 Fake or misleading reviews are the same thing as a negative review.
 These put your business at risk.
 Examples of people who could write fake or misleading reviews include:

-- Someone with a personal relationship to you (close friend or family), but posts a review without disclosing that
+- Someone with a personal relationship with you (close friend or family), but posts a review without disclosing that

 - A competitor